Perturbations in a scalar field model with virtues of $\Lambda$CDM

 where $\delta_{i} = \delta \rho_{i}/\rho_{i}$ is the density contrast and $v_{i}$ is the peculiar velocity of $i$-th $\paren*{i= b,c}$ fluid.
 Assuming there is no momentum transfer in CDM frame, $v_{c}$ is set to zero.
-For the details of this set of equations, we refer to the works \cite{kodama1984ptps,mukhanov1992pr, ma1995aj, malik2003prd}.
+For the details of this set of equations, we refer to the works~\cite{kodama1984ptps,mukhanov1992pr, ma1995aj, malik2003prd}.
 The perturbation $\delta \vphi$ in the scalar field has the equation of motion~\cite{cembranos2016jhep}